Christian A. Webb, PhD

-Christian A. Webb, PhD, is an assistant professor of psychiatry at Harvard Medical School and director of the Treatment and Etiology of Depression in Youth (TEDY) Laboratory at McLean Hospital.
+Christian A. Webb, PhD, is an associate professor of psychology in the Department of Psychiatry at Harvard Medical School and director of the Treatment and Etiology of Depression in Youth (TEDY) Laboratory at McLean Hospital.
 He received his PhD in clinical psychology from the University of Pennsylvania, under the mentorship of Robert J. DeRubeis, PhD, and completed both his pre-doctoral clinical psychology internship and a NIMH Individual National Research Service Award (NRSA) post-doctoral fellowship at Harvard Medical School and McLean Hospital.

-Dr. Webb has received several early career awards for his work on the treatment of depression, including from the American Psychological Association and the Association for Behavioral and Cognitive Therapies.
+Dr. Webb has received several early career awards for his work on the treatment of depression, including from the American Psychological Association, American Psychological Foundation, and the Association for Behavioral and Cognitive Therapies.

-Dr. Webb’s Treatment and Etiology of Depression in Youth (TEDY) Laboratory uses a multimodal approach (EEG, fMRI, ecological momentary assessment, and laboratory-based experiments) to investigate the etiology and pathophysiology of depression in adolescents, as well as the mechanisms of change in psychotherapeutic and pharmacological treatments for depression.
+Dr. Webb’s Treatment and Etiology of Depression in Youth (TEDY) Laboratory uses a multimodal approach (EEG, fMRI, ecological momentary assessment, passive smartphone sensor data, and laboratory-based experiments) to investigate the causes of depression in adolescents, as well as the mechanisms of change in psychotherapeutic and smartphone-delivered interventions for depression.

 In parallel with his treatment research, Dr. Webb also investigates the etiology of depression.
 Depression rates are low in childhood but surge in adolescence.
 By age 18, approximately 15% of teens will have experienced at least one episode of clinical depression.
 A clearer understanding of factors that cause and maintain depressive symptoms in adolescents can ultimately help inform and improve interventions aimed at treating and preventing depression in this age group.